Launch Recite Me assistive technology

 Most young children can have their special educational needs met at their local pre-school or nursery setting .Some two year olds with SEND are eligible for funding for a pre-school or nursery place for up to 15 hours per week through the Time For Twos initiative.

-Parents, carers and professionals can call our SEND Support Line on 01908 657825 or email us for further advice and information.
+Parents, carers and professionals can contact our SEND Support Service, email us for further advice and information.

 How settings support children with SEND